 Ultrasound therapy is a treatment modality commonly used by physical therapists to treat painful conditions and encourage tissue healing.
 Though ultrasound therapy is not recommended for all pain it is often used for those experiencing osteoarthritis, plantar fasciitis, tendinitis, sprains or strains.
 How does it work?
 High-energy sound waves or pulses penetrate the tissue and continuous sound waves from the machine can cause deep vibrations within the deep tissue.
-These waves of sound can help lessen swelling and reduce pain in an area that is usually worked on for about 5-10 minutes per treatment.
+These waves of sound can help lessen swelling and reduce acute and chronic pain in an area that is usually worked on for about 5-10 minutes per treatment.
 During the treatment, a hand-held transducer may be applied with a gel and moved in a circular motion over the painful area.
-Though the level of clinical benefits the patient can receive are uncertain, it is known that ultrasound therapy can provide heat to the body, and heat can work wonders on pain.
+Though the level of clinical benefits the patient can receive is uncertain, it is known that therapeutic ultrasound can provide heat to the body, and heat can work wonders to provide pain relief.

 - The rise in core body temperature can trigger a response in the control center the brain uses to coordinate many automatic housekeeping jobs at once.

 - Infrared radiation immersion can help your brain to relax tense vessels.
 Heat one arm or leg, and the other side of the body also dilates; heat a forearm and both lower legs will dilate; heat the front of the trunk and the hand will dilate.
 Infrared therapy can engage parts of the body directly and bring more blood flow into the rest of your body indirectly.

 - Heating injured muscles can produce an increased blood flow level like that seen during exercise.
 Infrared saturation can provide a doubling of the blood flow rate in your core, organs, arms and legs (i.e. the periphery).